 Everyone owns at least one pair of gloves.
 We’ve all got several pairs in the hall closet.
 A thick pair, a thin pair, a waterproof pair, a gardening pair, a protective pair and so on.
-Glovax contacted me recently and asked if I wanted to look at their new gloves that could replace all of the pairs above, I was skeptical, but intrigued.
+Glovax contacted me recently and asked if I wanted to look at their new gloves that could replace all of the pairs above, I was sceptical, but intrigued.

 The Glovax Gloves stand out in a crowd.
 Partially this is due to their bright orange color, but mainly because of the long list of things they claim to be able to do.
 They are supposed to be good for almost any task that you could want to put them to.
 They’re cut resistant, abrasion resistant, strength resistant, tear resistant, waterproof, puncture proof, oil proof and they are comfortable and breathable.